Dermot Desmond ups support for Datalex as Covid-19 crisis bites

 “Covid-19 has had a significant adverse impact on the aviation industry to date and there remains uncertainty as to when the industry will recover from it.”

+Datalex estimates its transaction volumes fell to 15 per cent of 2019 levels in the second quarter, but forecasts that this will improve to 60 per cent in the final quarter of the year and remain at this level for the first half of 2021.

+It sees services revenue from projects for airline customers just after they go live falling 33 per cent for 2020 as a whole.

-Group chief executive Sean Corkery said: “Notwithstanding the effects of Covid-19, we are well placed to benefit from a recovery in travel and with our new strategic plan – ‘Driving Accelerated & Sustainable Growth’ – already in motion, we are ready for a return to consistent growth and profitability.”
+Group chief executive Sean Corkery said: “Notwithstanding the effects of Covid-19, we are well placed to benefit from a recovery in travel and with our new strategic plan already in motion, we are ready for a return to consistent growth and profitability.”

+Datalex cut more than 100 jobs last year to end December at a cost of $2.57 million in severance payments.
+Its use of contractors and consultants is understood to have fallen by a similar level.

+German airline Lufthansa last year cancelled a key contract for Datalex to overhaul its e-commerce offering.
+Much of the company’s 2018 accounting issues related to its premature booking of service revenue on the project, agreed in 2016, but which had gone over budget and missed key deadlines.